cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4PublicHealth/Stack_Deployment/README.md

 # Remove individual service
 bash ./stack.sh remove Healthcare <service name>
 ```
-After spinning up the stack, the GUI endpoints to the running containers can be accessed via Browser (i.e. adminer, blazegraph, ontop, geoserver).
+After spinning up the stack, the GUI endpoints to the running containers can be accessed via Browser (i.e. Adminer, Ontop, Blazegraph, Geoserver).
 The exact endpoints and login details can be found in the [Stack Manager README].

 ## Spinning up the stack remotely via SSH